Virtual Phone System: What is it? How to Set Up?

 What is a Virtual Phone System?

-A virtual phone system is a cloud-based business phone service, which works via an internet connection.
+A hosted or virtual phone system or a hosted VoIP phone system is a cloud-based business phone service, which works via an internet connection.
 Compared to a traditional business phone system, which requires a hardware PBX system, virtual telephony requires very little hardware.
 Businesses purchase a local virtual or toll-free number and connect it to the various departments through a virtual PBX system.

 How Does a Virtual Phone System Work?

-A virtual PBX system, also known as a cloud phone system, operates through the internet instead of traditional phone lines.
-Rather than relying on physical hardware and equipment on your premises, a virtual phone system uses a remote server to manage all your calls and other communication needs.
+A hosted VoIP Phone System, also known as a Cloud Phone System, Virtual PBX System, or hosted Phone System, operates through the Internet, unlike the traditional phone systems that work on physical phone lines.
+Rather than relying on physical hardware and equipment on your premises, a virtual business phone system uses a remote server to manage all your calls and other communication needs.

 Different Types of Virtual Phone Systems